• Skip to primary navigation

 1. Peel the tomatoes.
 As I mentioned before tomatoes are traditionally lightly boiled then peeled.
 Puree the tomatoes with your food processor.

-2. In a large pot or a dutch oven, add olive oil, ghee and onion.
+2. In a large pot or a dutch oven, add olive oil, ghee and chopped onions.
 Saute onion on medium heat for just 1 minute and make sure not to brown it.
 Add the meat if using and cook for two minutes.

 A collage of 4 images showing how to finish and thicken harira soup.